-Heat pump
+Heat pumps

 Heat pumps operate on the same principle as a fridge - only in reverse.
-Refrigerant circulates through an external evaporator panel, extracting energy from the outside and re-emitting it inside.
+Refrigerant circulates through an external evaporator panel, extracting energy from the outside and reemitting it inside.
 Ensure that the heatpump uses an ozone friendly refrigerant, such as R410A.